- 11+ Tuition

-As reading comprehension and vocabulary are such important parts of the exam (verbal reasoning accounts for up to 50% of marks), we recommend that you encourage your child to read as wide a range of fiction and non-fiction books as possible.
+As reading comprehension and vocabulary are such important parts of the exams, we recommend that you encourage your child to read as wide a range of fiction and non-fiction books as possible.

 Ensure that your child completes the homework provided to them at the end of their lesson – we review it in the following session, which gives them an opportunity to go through areas they may have struggled with.

-At the beginning of each academic year, there is an option to pay a year in advance with a 12% discount.
-Alternatively, you can pay termly in advance and receive a 10% discount or pay by monthly instalments.
-If you have more than one child attending our courses during the same term, you are eligible for a 5% sibling discount on our term-time courses – on top of any other discounts you may receive.
+If you have more than one child attending our courses during the same term, you are eligible for a 5% sibling discount on our term-time courses.

 Refunds are unfortunately not available if your child misses a class and can’t attend an alternative.
 However, in the unlikely event that your child’s class is cancelled, you will receive a full refund for the lesson.